-In this article we have presented EANT, a method to develop both the structure and the parameters of neural networks (NNs) by evolutionary reinforcement learning.
-EANT differs from other recent methods by implementing a clear separation of structural and parametrical development and the use of CMA-ES during parameter optimisation.
-It also features a unique and compact genetic encoding of the NN.

-In order to validate EANT, it was used with a complete simulation of a visual servoing scenario to learn NNs by reinforcement learning.
-The same task was given to NEAT [15], a similar method.
+In this article we have presented EANT2, a method to develop both the structure and the parameters of neural networks (NNs) by evolutionary reinforcement learning.
+EANT2 differs from other recent methods by implementing a clear separation of structural and parametrical development and the use of CMA-ES during parameter optimisation.
+In order to validate EANT2, it was used with a complete simulation of a visual servoing scenario to learn NNs by reinforcement learning.
+The same task was given to NEAT [11], a similar method.
 Results from the experiments show that both evolutionary methods can develop networks that make "useful" robot movements, decreasing the image error and thereby moving towards the goal.
 The performance of both methods is also significantly better than the traditional visual servoing approach.

-A comparison of both methods showed that the NNs created by EANT always have a significantly better performance.
-NEAT also performs good when configured to keep network sizes very small, but then the development of networks comes to a halt, showing almost no improvement over a long runtime.
-For similar network sizes, EANT's NN perform much better.
+A comparison of both methods showed that the NNs created by EANT2 always have a significantly better performance.
+NEAT performs good when configured to keep network sizes very small, but then the development of networks comes to a halt, showing almost no improvement over a long runtime.
+For similar network sizes, EANT2's NN perform much better.

-For these experiments EANT's parameter optimisation with CMA-ES has been reduced in complexity to make a fair comparison possible; previous experiments used more
+For these experiments EANT2's parameter optimisation with CMA-ES has been reduced in complexity to make a fair comparison possible; previous experiments used many more CMA-ES generations [5].
+Our current work is to study the dependence of EANT2 on these and other CMA-ES parameters.